 Ginseng is well known for its profound effects on regulating the immune system.
-Studies show that ginseng enhances white blood cell activity, thus providing support to a compromised immune system.
-In addition, as stress suppresses immune function, the adaptogenic properties of this herb to help reduce the effect of stress on the body could even further promote resistance to infection.
+Studies show that this particular herb enhances white blood cell activity, thus it provides support to a compromised immune system.

 No. 3 – Energy, Endurance and Strength

-Used for thousands of years in Eastern medicine, ginseng is most well known for its ability to help promote and sustain natural energy levels as well as reduce fatigue, improve vitality levels and boost endurance and strength.
+After its use for thousands of years in Eastern medicine, ginseng is most well known for its ability to help promote and sustain natural energy levels.
+Equally, it’s well known to help reduce fatigue, improve vitality levels and boost endurance and strength.

-Instead, since ginseng is an adaptogen, it has dual action properties, meaning the body is provided with energy while calming you at the same time.
-It also means the endocrine system is not overly stimulated.
+Instead, since this herb is an adaptogen, it has dual action properties.
+This means the body is provided with energy while calming you at the same time.
+At the same time, it also means the endocrine system is not overly stimulated.

-Over time artificial stimulants and caffeine can be depleting to the endocrine system and body because it simply stimulates it to work harder no matter what its current state.
-This can lead to adrenal fatigue and burn out.
+Over time artificial stimulants and caffeine often deplete the endocrine system and body.
+This is because it stimulates it to work harder no matter what the body’s current state.
+Ultimately, when done in excess, often leads to adrenal fatigue and burn out.

-Korean ginseng is commonly consumed by athletes, bodybuilders and endurance runners since ginseng contains certain ginsenosides that increase the conversion of arginine to nitric oxide, which is helpful for building strength and muscle mass.
+Korean ginseng is commonly consumed by athletes, bodybuilders and endurance runners.
+This is due to the fact ginseng contains certain ginsenosides that increase the conversion of arginine to nitric oxide, which is helpful for building strength and muscle mass.

 No. 4 – Aphrodisiac

-Ginseng is considered a tonic and adaptogen and has been used for centuries as an aphrodisiac for increasing sexual energies and as a supportive tonic for both infertility and impotence.
+Equally considered a tonic and adaptogen, ginseng has centuries-old history for use an aphrodisiac for increasing sexual energies.
+Not only this but also as a supportive tonic for both infertility and impotence.

-Despite ginsengs reputation as a male herb, it can actually be incredibly beneficial for both men and women.
-Ginseng has been linked to increased libido, performance and pleasure for both men and women.
+Despite ginsengs reputation as a male herb, it is actually incredibly beneficial for both men and women.
+In fact, it’s linked to increased libido, performance and pleasure for both men and women.

-For men, ginseng’s benefits include boosting libido, increasing pleasure and treating erectile dysfunction.
-Several components of ginseng appear to help sexual function by promoting the production of nitric oxide, which improves blood flow to and within the penis, similar to prescription medications like Viagra®.
+For men, ginseng’s benefits include boosted libido, increased pleasure and treatment for erectile dysfunction.
+Several components of ginseng appear to help sexual function by promoting the production of nitric oxide, which improves blood flow to and within the penis.
+Similar to prescription medications like Viagra®.

-For women, increased blood flow to the sex organs and glands is one benefit, plus thanks to ginsengs stabilizing effect on the endocrine system, it can also be helpful as a natural hormone balancer.
-Out of kilter hormones can play a major role in a lack of libido.
+For women, increased blood flow to the sex organs and glands is one benefit.
+Plus, thanks to the herbs stabilizing effect on the endocrine system, it’s also helpful as a natural hormone balancer.
+Out of kilter hormones often play a major role in a lack of libido.

 How to take Ginseng